sisl/GrammarExpts.jl/README.md

 At this point you can inspect the parameters in the config object or even overwrite it:
 ``config[:param] = newvalue``

-The configuration can be splatted into the keyword arguments of the function call like:
+To use the configuration, splat it into the keyword arguments of the function call:
 ``acasx_mc_tree(; config...)``

 Values not specified by the configuration take on the defaults specified in the function definition.